 Co-founder and CEO of Take Flight Learning, Merrick Rosenberg, also added the bird imagery to explain each personality type in a visual way (see chart below).

-The age-old mistrust between worker and employee was definitely not helped by corporate misuse of personality tests.
+We know that the age-old mistrust between worker and employee has definitely not been helped by corporate misuse of personality tests.
 The stigma around these tests still exists today in some organizations, which is why they don’t work as well without a preexisting culture of trust and transparency.
-Workers might skew their answers based on what they think management wants, or management could use the results as justification to not hire, demote or fire certain employees.
+Workers might skew their answers based on what they think management wants, or management could use the results as justification to not hire, demote, or fire certain employees

-While the verbiage surrounding the DISC has changed, the test is based on the same structure and research that arose in the 1930s.
-Some of the earlier tests have fallen out of vogue, but the tests we still use, like the DISC, have adapted with the times.
-Personality tests, once a negative tool for hierarchical organizations to weed out undesirables, are now positive tools for finding out more about ourselves, the people we work with, and how we can communicate more effectively.
+While the verbiage surrounding the DISC theory has changed, the test is based on the same structure and research that arose in the 1930s.
+Some of the earlier tests have fallen out of fashion, but the tests we still use, like the DISC-model test, have adapted with the times.
+When deployed empathetically and intelligently, personality tests, once a negative tool for hierarchical organizations to weed out undesirables, can be used as positive tools for finding out more about ourselves, the people we work with, and how we can communicate more effectively.